KnorrFG/winman/readme.md

 ## Building

 This is a windows program, and requires a manifest.
-The nimble file contains a build task, that will take care of this.
-Build it by calling `nimble b`
+The before build part of the nimble file takes care of it.
+However, if you, for what ever reason, change the resources.rc file, it will not automatically be remopiled.
+Mainly because the getFileInfo() proc is not available in nimscript, so its not possible to compare the lastEdited Timestamps.